 Peripheral hardware refers to external devices that connect to a computer or other computational systems, enhancing their functionality or adding new features.
 These devices exist outside the computer’s central processing unit (CPU) and typically connect through various interfaces, such as USB ports, Ethernet cables, wireless connections, and more.
 Examples of peripheral hardware include devices like keyboards, computer mice, printers, external hard drives, USB flash drives, scanners, webcams, and monitors.

 In today’s rapidly evolving technological landscape, peripheral hardware is an essential component of modern computing environments.
-These devices not only increase productivity and efficiency but can also become critical targets or vectors for cyberattacks.
-Understanding the role of peripheral hardware and ensuring its security is vital to maintaining the integrity of both individual and enterprise systems.
+These devices not only increase productivity and efficiency but can also become critical targets or vectors for cyber threats.
+Hackers often exploit vulnerabilities in peripheral devices to launch cyber attacks, bypassing traditional security measures.
+Understanding the role of peripheral hardware and ensuring its security is vital to preventing intrusion and maintaining the integrity of both individual and enterprise systems.

 The Importance of Peripheral Hardware in Modern Computing